Welcome to your first day as a UN Volunteer!

 Make sure adequate space and equipment are provided for you to function in your daily duties.

 This should include a desk, computer, telephone, and stationery.

-The UN Volunteer should fill out the UN ID form, have it signed by host entity and submit it to UNDSS locally.
+You should should fill out the UN ID form, have it signed by host entity and submit it to UNDSS locally for an ID card.

 - 8. You may get a Radio (Optional)

 Your Host entity may provide you with a radio or satellite phone, if required to carry out your duties.